noravanvleet/screeningForLIS/README.md

 # screeningForLIS
 Description: A single form with input fields.
+The web application is locally hosted with Node JS and has a local mysql database called screeningLIS.

 Setup:
 Step 1: Clone the repository.
 git clone git@github.com:noravanvleet/screeningForLIS.git

-Step 2:
+Step 2: Install Node and MySQL
 - If you do not have node on your computer download and install it here: https://nodejs.org/en/download Follow the installation instructions once downloaded.
 - If you do not have mysql on your computer open the terminal and run: